Joe-Berkem/Team-Select/README.md

 #### BEM class naming

 In hindsight my CSS class naming could be improved for clarity.
-If I were to it again I would utilise BEM class naming for a more logical class naming structure.
+If I were to do it again I would utilise BEM class naming for a more logical class naming structure.

 #### Kit SVGs as components